Rapfff/jajapy/docs/source/examples/05-ctmc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The system under learning contains 5 states, and only 3 different labels.
 Hence, if we let *Jajapy* generate a random CTMC with 5 states for the training set, the first 3 states will be labeled with *blue, red* and *yellow*, and the 2 remaining will be labeled randomly.
-Hence, we could possibly have 3 states labeled with *yellow* and only one with *blue*, which is far away from what we have in the system under learning.
+Thus, we could possibly have 3 states labeled with *yellow* and only one with *blue*, which is far away from what we have in the system under learning.

-To overcome this problem, we will generate 10 different random CTMCs, and pick the one which maximizes the loglikelihood of the test set.
+To overcome this problem we will generate 10 different random CTMCs and pick the one which maximizes the loglikelihood of the test set.

 In the following, we assume that we know the 3 possible labels (otherwise we can simply look into the training set),